-- Calcium levels are elevated especially during attacks. - Angiotensin-converting enzyme (A.C.E) level, which are elevated. - A biopsy of affected organ can be done to confirm the diagnosis, - Kveim Test, a reaction appearing 4 wk after intradermal injection of sarcoid spleen or lymph node extracts, is positive in 50 to 60% of patients. - MRI/CT/Gallium scans & bronchoscopy can be abnormal in sarcoid.
+- Angiotensin-converting enzyme (A.C.E) level, which are elevated. - A biopsy of affected organ can be done to confirm the diagnosis, - Kveim Test, a reaction appearing 4 wk after intradermal injection of sarcoid spleen or lymph node extracts, is positive in 50 to 60% of individuals.